Higher order Schrodinger and Hartree-Fock equations: Introduction

 \section{Introduction}

-The higher order Schr\"{o}dinger equations have been developed in \cite{Carles12,Kim12}.
-They are Schr\"{o}dinger type equations involving a higher order Schr\"{o}dinger operator \cite{Cycon87,Gorban07,Helffer88,Karpeshina12} and dedicated to particles whose norm of their velocity vector is below $c/\sqrt 2$.
-They are an interpolation between Schr\"{o}dinger and relativistic equations, valid in the semi-relativistic domain between non-relativistic and ultra-relativistic extremes.
-The fundamental Schr\"{o}dinger equation was published in 1926 by Erwin Schr\"{o}dinger in \cite{Schrodinger26}.
-The semi-relativistic equation is studied for instance in \cite{Hall05,Hall07}.
-The existence of a solution of the higher order Schr\"{o}dinger equations is studied without potential for free particles in \cite{Carles12,Kim12}.
-The case of bounded potential (particles in finite potential wells) and of linear potentials (neutrons in free fall in the gravity field and electrons accelerated by an electric field) is treated in \cite{Carles12}.
-Moreover, the higher order Schr\"{o}dinger operator with quasi-periodic potentials in dimension two is developed in \cite{Karpeshina12}.
+In this work, we discuss, in a rather general setting, various equations of motion enjoying considerable interest in numerous areas of physics and, by establishing the well-posedness of the corresponding problems, we try to put applications of these equations of motion on a solid basis: The higher-order Schr\"{o}dinger equations have been developed in, e.g., \cite{CaMo12,Kim12}.
+These~are Schr\"{o}dinger-type equations involving a higher-order Schr\"{o}dinger operator \cite{Cycon87,Gorban07,Helffer88,Karpeshina12} and converging towards the semirelativistic bound-state equation called~the spinless Salpeter equation.
+The original Schr\"{o}dinger equation has been formulated by Schr\"{o}dinger in 1926 \cite{Schrodinger26}.
+The spinless Salpeter equation is studied, for instance, in \cite{Hall05,Hall07}.
+The Cauchy problem of the higher-order Schr\"{o}dinger equations without potential, i.e., for free particles, is studied in \cite{CaMo12,Kim12}.
+The case of bounded potentials (e.g., particles in finite potential wells) and of linear potentials (e.g., neutrons in free fall in the gravity field and electrons accelerated by an electric field) is treated in~\cite{CaMo12}.
+Moreover, the higher-order Schr\"{o}dinger operator with quasi-periodic potentials in two dimensions is discussed in \cite{Karpeshina12}.

+The extraordinarily high interest of the particle physics community in the spinless Salpeter equation derives primarily from the fact that this semirelativistic equation of motion constitutes a well-defined approximation to the Bethe--Salpeter formalism \cite{Salpeter51} designed for the Lorentz-covariant description of bound states within~relativistic quantum field theory.
+Within this framework, it may be obtained along the course~of a ``three-dimensional reduction'' effected by a sequence of reasonable and physically justified assumptions \cite{Lucha91,Lucha99}: In the limit of all bound-state constituents interacting instantaneously \cite{Lucha05} as well as propagating freely, the homogeneous Bethe--Salpeter equation reduces to Salpeter's equation \cite{Salpeter52}, which, upon neglect of negative-energy contributions and spin degrees of freedom and restriction of the involved interaction kernels to convolution form, eventually simplifies to the spinless Salpeter equation.
+The latter may be regarded as the straightforward generalization of the Schr\"odinger equation towards inclusion of the relativistically correct free-particle kinetic energy.